openresty/srcache-nginx-module/README.markdown

 Subrequest caching
 ------------------

-For subrequests, we explicitly disallow the use of this module because it's too difficult to get right.
+For *subrequests*, we explicitly **disallow** the use of this module because it's too difficult to get right.
 There used to be an implementation but it was buggy and I finally gave up fixing it and abandoned it.

 However, if you're using [HttpLuaModule](http://wiki.nginx.org/HttpLuaModule), it's easy to do subrequest caching in Lua all by yourself.
 That is, first issue a subrequest to an [HttpMemcModule](http://wiki.nginx.org/HttpMemcModule) location to do an explicit cache lookup, if cache hit, just use the cached data returned; otherwise, fall back to the true backend, and finally do a cache insertion to feed the data into the cache.